Israel's Benjamin Netanyahu: Commando turned PM

 He agreed an unprecedented 10-month freeze on settlement construction in the West Bank, enabling peace talks with Palestinians, but negotiations collapsed in late-2010.

-Although in 2009 he publicly announced his conditional acceptance of a Palestinian state alongside Israel, he later toughened his position, pledging 10 years later that such a state "will not be created, not like the one people are talking about.
-It won't happen."
+Although in 2009 he publicly announced his conditional acceptance of a Palestinian state alongside Israel, he later toughened his position.
+"A Palestinian state will not be created, not like the one people are talking about.
+It won't happen," he told an Israeli radio station in 2019.

 Conflict in Gaza